MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+20/10/2022: Add Linux static binaries of FFmpeg, but only FFplay does not work only.
 11/10/2022: Removed libvorbis + updated SDL2 latest.
 10/10/2022: Revert from flt to s16 for two decoders of libvorbis & libspeex.
 10/10/2022: Removed libvmaf (reason: not working), added libvorbis + libspeex improve decode quality.